Closures and Delayed Openings

-Babies born prematurely or those with certain health conditions may be admitted to the Neonatal Intensive Care Unit (NICU) at Mercy Hospital of Buffalo or Sisters of Charity Hospital
+Catholic Health is a regional leader in neonatal intensive care.
+Babies born prematurely or those with certain health conditions may be admitted to the Neonatal Intensive Care Unit (NICU) at Sisters of Charity Hospital or Mercy Hospital of Buffalo.

 Our NICUs set us apart from other hospitals by providing family-centered care with a comprehensive approached that is personalized for each baby.
 Having both an ICU and NICU in the same hospital also allows us to treat mother and child at the same facility in a matter of minutes, resulting in the best possible outcomes.